 The Sonoma County Vintners Foundation is pleased to continue our commitment to four program areas: Health and Human Services, Education, Environment, and Arts and Culture.
 Please see the table below for the funding priorities for each program area.
+We also encourage applicants to review the FAQ’s for Community Grants where we will provide further details about the funding priorities and criteria.
 A few key points to keep in mind as you consider applying:

 Health and Human Services – Supporting the most fundamental needs around behavioral health, housing, homelessness, and hunger, funding will target organizations whose mission specifically addresses one of these four areas.